ruhamasahle/ruhamasahle/README.md

 Is it a bird, is it a plane.....nope!
 Just a pen. 🖋️

 I just completed building the project which is really a script to automate my discovery of new Amharic words to aid my learning.
-I took the opportunity to practice some Three.js by ading some UI.Check it out here: https://poem-mechanic.vercel.app/
+I took the opportunity to practice some Three.js by ading some UI.
+Check it out here: https://poem-mechanic.vercel.app/